prasetyoadisantoso/laravel-admin-panel/README.md

 <br>

-# Laravel + AdminLTE
+# Laravel + AdminLTE [ABANDONED]
-My side project for administrator panel development.
-Continuing previous project at my [GITLAB](https://gitlab.com/prasetyoadisantoso).
-This project provides vanilla and no special modification from Laravel and AdminLTE.

-Enjoy and feel free with this source as your project's foundation.

-<small>Status : WIP</small>
+This project has been archieved, the owner focuses work for client's project & service